Heartburn and nausea are common gastrointestinal complaints and common symptoms of indigestion. This means they often occur at the same time.

 As well as heartburn and nausea, people may experience:

 - feeling uncomfortably full after eating

 - growling or gurgling in the stomach

-Indigestion is very common, affecting around a quarter of people in the United States every year.
+Indigestion is very common, affecting around

 These symptoms are often due to eating food that is too spicy or drinking too much alcohol.
 If this is the case, the symptoms tend to go away over time without treatment.